ResonantHbbHgg/bbggLimits/toyStudy/README.md

 Template card for this game is [card_shape_n_roll.txt](card_shape_n_roll.txt).
 Here we will be replacing `%SIG%`, `%BKG%` and `%SIGMA%` within [toyLimit_shape_n_roll.py](toyLimit_shape_n_roll.py) script.
-In the analysis, Nsig = 4 events, N_bkg = 118 events (total number in 100 &lt; mgg &lt; 180 GeV), sigma = 1.0 (with a bug) or 1.6 GeV (corrected).
+In the analysis, Nsig = 4 events, N_bkg = 118 events (total number in 100 &lt; mgg &lt; 180 GeV), &sigma; = 1.0 (with a bug) or 1.6 GeV (corrected).
 Signal shape is Gaussian with mean at 125 GeV and variable &sigma;, while the background is a simple Exponential function.

-The toys generated for that game as well as the background fit used are shown here:
+The toys generated for this game, as well as the background fit used, are shown here:
 ![Toy data](figs/fig_gen_bkg.png)

 ```